lblod/app-digitaal-loket/README.md

 Notes:
   - virtuoso can take a while to execute its first run, meanwhile the database is inaccessible.
 Make also sure to wait for the migrations to run.
   - data from external sources need to be synced again.

+### POC LMB sync with Loket

+We want to sync the data of mandatenbheer application with the information in the loket database.
+Therefor we are using some services to make this happen.
+All the information on how this is done and how it works can be found [here](./docs/poc-sync-mandatenbeheer-entities.md).